thruston/python-tabulate/README.md

     arr ab(f"{c} {d}")

 which show how to concatenate two columns into one.
 You can also include spaces in your formula as the argument to `arr` continues to the next verb or the end of the command line.

-You can also use "?" in a formula to get a random number, but you can't use "." or ";" because it makes a mess of the parsing.
+You can also use "?" in a formula to get a random number.
 If you want the current row number or the total number of rows use the pre-defined variables `row_number` and `rows` in your formula.
 So with the simple table from above, `arr ~(f'{row_number}/{rows}')` should produce this:

     First   1  1  1/3
     Second  2  3  2/3
     Third   3  6  3/3

-There are also some simple date routines included.  `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
-The argument should be blank for today, or some recognisable form of a date.  `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
-There's also `dow` which takes a date and returns the day of the week, as a three letter string.
+There are also some simple date routines included.
+- `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
+The argument should be blank for today, or some recognisable form of a date.
+- `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
+There's also
+- `dow` which takes a date and returns the day of the week, as a three letter string.

 So given a table with a column of dates, like this